graphile/crystal/grafast/website/grafast/step-library/standard-steps/loadMany.md

 ## Enhancements over DataLoader

-Thanks to the planning system in Gra*fast*, `loadOne` can expose features that are not possible in DataLoader.
+Thanks to the planning system in Gra*fast*, `loadMany` can expose features that are not possible in DataLoader.

 ### Attribute and parameter tracking